joseba-fdl/Basque_wikipedia_enrich/README.md

-# Semi-automatic generation of relevant articles for the Basque Wikipedia
+## Semi-automatic generation of relevant articles for the Basque Wikipedia

 Enriching Basque wikipedia entries with entities named in daily digital media.

-This repository contains a system on two stages.
-On the one hand the Data Mining module will handle the data collection from digital media and processing stage.
-On the other hand, the Data Visualization module, in order to visualize and publish the results in a useful way for Wikipedia editors.
-As each process could be independent from each other, the decission of spliting the two processes was made due to avoid secuencial errors and protect the data retrieval process.
+Our system consists of two components:

+1. erauzlea.py: data collection (news from online media) and processing (NER, lemmatization).
+2. bistaraketa.py: data visualization and publishing the results as Wikipedia template articles.

+Each process may work indepedently from the other, this avoids cascading errors and helps to protect the data retrieval process.

-### 1- Data Mining module - erauzlea.py
+### 1. Data Mining module - erauzlea.py

--Downloading News from online media.
++ Downloading News from online media.
--Extraction of all the Named Entities from news.
++ Extraction of all the Named Entities from news.

-### 2- Data Visualization module - bistaraketa.py
+### 2. Data Visualization module - bistaraketa.py

--Comparison of the last NE with the previous ones via TF-IDF to choose the most prominent.
++ Comparison of the last NE with the previous ones via TF-IDF to choose the most prominent.
--Weekly publication of the results on Wikipedia, adding media links to the entities.
++ Weekly publication of the results on Wikipedia, adding media links to the entities.

+### Language-dependent Components

+Our system has originally been developed for Basque, although it can be adapted by modifying the Data Mining module (erauzlea.py).
+The following steps are required :

++ **Media RSS feeds**: Add the RSS addresses of interest.

++ **Name Entity tagger** : A NER model trained with the [Flair system](https://github.com/flairNLP/flair) is required to perform the entity extraction.
++ **Lemmatizer**: We employ a neural-based contextual lemmatizer trained with the [Flair system](https://github.com/flairNLP/flair).
+This is required if your language of interest includes declension in the named entities.
+For languages without inflected named entities, this step can be avoided.

-## Language Dependent parts
+## Contact

-This system was ensambled with the intention of being a helpful tool to induce written data generation on a low resourcered language scenario.
-Specyfically, the choosen language was Basque language but, the aim would be to extend the same system to other minority languages.
-The system modification should take into account the following parts, both in the Data Mining module (erauzlea.py):

-*Media RSS feeds* - The RSS adresses have to be changed to the decided ones, preferably the ones related to media in a specific language.

-*Name Entity Recognizer* - The NER system should be adecuated to each language, training specific models or using pretrained ones.
-This step is critical, because the quality of this task is going to determine the whole result.

-*Lemmatizer* - Due to the characteristics of Basque language, we choose to add a lemmatizer to avoid declension on named entities.
-In Basque language even named entities have inflectional changes, rare chararasteristic that may not happen in other languages.
-So, the lemmataizer should be can be activated only in languages that declension occurs in named entities.
+Joseba Fernandez de Landa (joseba.fernandezdelanda@ehu.eus) Rodrigo Agerri (rodrigo.agerri@ehu.eus)
+HiTZ Center - Ixa, University of the Basque Country UPV/EHU